-A corporation that has a permanent establishment only in Ontario and whose taxation year ends on or after January 1, 2000, may file a CT23 Short-Form Corporations Tax and Annual Return if it meets all of the following criteria:
+A corporation that has a permanent establishment only in Ontario may file a CT23 Short-Form Corporations Tax and Annual Return if it meets all of the following criteria:

-- The corporation is a Canadian-controlled private corporation (CCPC) throughout the taxation year. - The corporation's taxable income for the taxation year is \$200,000 or less.
+- The corporation is a Canadian-controlled private corporation (CCPC) throughout the taxation year. - The corporation's taxation year ends on or after January 1, 2000, its gross revenue and total assets are each \$1,000,000 or less and the corporation is not a financial institution OR the corporation's taxation year ends on or after January 1, 2001, its gross revenue and total assets are each \$1,500,000 or less and the corporation is not a financial institution. - The corporation's taxable income for the taxation year is \$200,000 or less.
 For a taxation year with less than 51 weeks, taxable income must be grossed-up.
-The gross-up equals the corporation's taxable income multiplied by 365 days and divided by the number of days in its taxation year. - The corporation is not a member of a partnership/ joint venture or a member of an associated group of corporations during the taxation year. - The corporation's total assets and gross revenues are each \$1,000,000 or less. - The corporation is not a financial institution. - The only tax credits the corporation is claiming are the Incentive Deduction for Small Business (IDSBC), the Cooperative Education Tax Credit (CETC), or the Graduate Transitions Tax Credit (GTTC). - A Family Farm or Fishing Corporation may also use the CT23 Short-Form Corporations Tax and Annual Return if it meets all of the above criteria excluding the total asset and gross revenue test.
+The gross-up equals the corporation's taxable income multiplied by 365 days and divided by the number of days in its taxation year. - The corporation is not a member of a partnership/ joint venture or a member of an associated group of corporations during the taxation year. - The only tax credits the corporation is claiming are the Incentive Deduction for Small Business (IDSBC), the Cooperative Education Tax Credit (CETC), or the Graduate Transitions Tax Credit (GTTC). - A Family Farm or Fishing Corporation which is not subject to the Corporate Minimum Tax (CMT) may also use the CT23 Short-Form Corporations Tax and Annual Return for a taxation year ending on or after January 1,2000, if it meets all of the above criteria excluding the total asset and gross revenue test.

-Both the CT23 Short-Form Corporations Tax and Annual Return and related guide may be obtained by contacting the ministry at the address shown on page 3 of this guide.
+Both the CT23 Short-Form Corporations Tax and Annual Return and related guide may be obtained by contacting the ministry, at the address shown on page 3 of this guide.